Frequently Asked Questions

 There is no time limit.
 Most of our animals are adopted in a week or two.
 Animals that are here for an extended period of time are given enrichment activities to keep their stress level as low as possible.

 Where do I go to get a dog license?

 You should go to Animal Control at 10040 Victoria Way in Jamestown and they will be happy to help you.

 I can no longer keep my pet, what should I do?

 First you should contact friends, relatives, co-workers, and let them know you are looking for a new home for your animal.
 We always recommend that surrendering your pet to a shelter as the last possible option.
-If the HSOTC is the last possible option, please contact us at 209-984-5489 to discuss possible placement.
+If the HSOTC is the last possible option, please contact us at 209-984-5489 to discuss possible placement and we cannot guarantee that we will be able to take an animal into our care.
 There are always more animals then homes and we have limited space and help.
 We will need copies of all veterinary records and you will need to complete an animal surrender form to help us place your pet in the appropriate home.
 There is a surrender fee imposed plus a nominal fee for heartworm testing if your animal has not been previously tested.